brettschneider/ooze/README.md

 ### Manually retrieving items ###
 Normally dependency injector items are only accessed from within other running dependency items.
-From time to time, however, there is a need to gain access to a dependency injector item from outside ozze.
+From time to time, however, there is a need to gain access to a dependency injector item from outside ooze.
 This can be accomplished using the `ooze.resolve()`
 function:

     @app.get('/api/<customer_id>')